bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

 Given these options, what should we do?
 From the beginners perspective, the [split switch](https://benhoyt.com/writings/go-routing/#split-switch) seems like the easiest to do, in addition it's quite performant with the cost of slightly ugly looking code.

-Before we begin, make sure your project hierarchy should look as follows by creating the ``tsd_api.go`` file in your project:
+Before we begin, make sure your project hierarchy look as follows by creating the **tsd.go** file:

 ```
 📦mulberry-server